unclealek/webCamAccess/README.md

 # webCamAccess
-Using opencv to access my raspberry pi cam
+Using opencv to access my raspberry pi cam, captures the user and saves the data.